joaochioda/neo4j-crud/README.md

 # Install dependencies
 $ npm i

-# Run backend on port 8000 (you can change this in file .env).
-To use your own database configs, you can edit the .env file
+# Run backend on port 8000 (you can change this in file .env)
 $ npm start

+#Note: To use your own database configs, you can edit the .env file

 ````